m4ttab/kwejk/README.md

-KWEJK is an application where you can create mems, add comments and login with facebook
+KWEJK is an application where you can create mems, add comments and use facebook to log in.

 Gems I've been using: